AdobeDocs/campaign-web.en/help/v8/technotes/datamodel.md

 ![](assets/recipient-query-sample.png)

+Learn more about the Recipient table in [this section](datamodel-tables.md#nmsdelivery).

 >[!NOTE]
 >
 > Adobe Campaign allows to build a custom recipient table from the Client console.
 However, in most cases, it is recommended to leverage the built-in Recipient table which already has pre-built additional tables and features.